chiku524/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    The Document Object Model, also known as the DOM, is basically a tree of Objects that allows us to manipulate the HTML for a webpage by using Javascript.

 2. What is an event?
+    An event is an occurence of some "thing" happening to HTML elements.

 3. What is an event listener?
+    "An event listener represents an object that can handle an event dispatched by an EventTarget object."
+    It is basically an object that listens for an event to happen and then triggers a function on an event target when that event happens.

 4. Why would we convert a NodeList into an Array?
+    We would convert a NodeList into an Array simply so we can use array methods on it.

 5. What is a component?
+    A component is an independent and re-useable set of code.
+An example of this could be a plugin.

 ### Git Set up